VIDEO GAME FAVS

 you may look at screenshots of this and think "wow that's a crusty N64/PS1 tank battle game" but it's actually aged surprisingly well!

-i played this game a ton growing up and it's still super fun to boot up the campaign mode every once in a while and blow up every building in sight. i also managed to find some fun glitches as a kid, there's ways to launch yourself out into The Void and go on a leisurely drive
+i played this game a ton growing up, and it's still super fun to boot up the campaign mode, promptly ignore the objectives, and instead blow up every building in sight. multiplayer's also pretty good, boasting a variety of Tank VS Tank Action

 Deadly Premonition

 okay so i haven't actually played this game myself, but i recognize art when i see it.
-Mr. SWERY watched the entirety of Twin Peaks and told himself "i am going to make the most legally distinct video game of all time." the gameplay looks miserable, the graphics suck shit, the audio mixing is a nightmare, but whenever i see York whip out his inhuman shark smile i can't help but dreamily sigh and think to myself Yes....
+Mr. SWERY watched the entirety of Twin Peaks and told himself "i am going to make the most legally distinct video game of all time." the gameplay looks miserable, the graphics are dreary, the audio mixing is a nightmare, but whenever i see York whip out his inhuman shark smile i can't help but dreamily sigh and think to myself Yes......
 This Is What Gaming Should Be

 gaming is an experience, and this game is certainly the experience of all time